levigoddard/120-work/HW-7/readme.md

 ## How did you alter the sketch?

 The first thing I did was change the size and starting location of the circle.
 I then added a color fill to the circle.
+I also speed up the ball and changed the angle of attack by increasing ball.delta.